Orianna Build Guide by Sylvan Lore

 Middlesticks is something I've actually encountered a decent amount so i thought i'd put it in.
 He will max E and try to shove wave while poking you.
 His kill threats can be completely neutralized by good vision around mid lane so just buy lots of pinks and keep everything well warded.
 Don't underestimate the power of his silence and fear with his ult.
 In many cases if he catches you offguard, you won't be able to flash or barrier.
 Recommend: Barrier and Dmg Build with Banshee late

 Heimer is usually very good at pushing people in and gaining large leads through cs alone.
 Orianna however does not struggle at all in dealing with him.
 You can use your range to safely remove his towers faster than he can replace them by simply using Q. I would not reccomend using Q->W to take them out though as this will make you run out of mana very quickly.
 Without towers up, this champion really struggle.
 Especially if you can push him under his own turret!
 If he has 3 turrets up, DO NOT try to kill him, even with your jungler.
-Recommend: Barrier and Dmg Build
+I commonly see people falling into the trap of trying to kill his turrets before you have enough of a mana pool to not destroy yourself by doing it.
+Buying an extra mana item early in lane is completely acceptable to remove his ability to hold a push on you.

 Jayce is very strong early game and will most likely win any 1v1 fight you have with him unless you enter at a strong health or mana advantage.
 I usually just push him under turret since he has weak wave clear.
+Building a seeker's armguard is an absolute necessity and will provide incredible value for its price.
 Zhonyas and HP are really important against him.
-Building items like liandry's torment or Morellonomicon will help you be able to take the levels of damage his EQ does late.
-Recommend: Barrier and Vs. AD Assassin with Tabis if they lack team magic damage.
+His midgame is quite strong with long range poke and a lethal all-in.
+So long as you complete your zhonya's and keep good vision of his shots, you will be stronger than him on equal footing in the late game.

 Katarina is a really high risk high reward champion that can easily get out of control.
-Trade carefully with her early and never walk near a dagger on the ground if you want to trade with her.
+Trade carefully with her early and NEVER walk near a dagger on the ground if you want to trade with her.
 Also if she is chasing you and lands a Q, do not run directly away into the dagger about to be placed, but instead turn and walk towards her.
 This may seem weird, but it will serious drop off the damage she can do to you.
 Never underestimate her all in damage after level 6.
-You win this matchup by landing short QW trades on her when she is trying to cs with her E. Recommend: Barrier and Dmg Build.
-Use the Vs. AP Assassin build only if behind, but a banshees is definitely an option in this matchup.
+You win this matchup by landing short QW trades on her when she is trying to cs with her E. You can also consider taking ignite in this matchup and playing for the advantage since she struggle to burst you from a safe range.

 A good Leblanc will bully you very effectively from as early as level 1.
-Since they have mostly reverted her, she has higher burst, but weaker wave clear.
-Take advantage of this again by pushing her under turret with minion dematerialized.
-Go very defensive build with Merc Treads right after your opening mana item and banshee veil ASAP.
+She has higher burst, but weaker wave clear.
+Take advantage of this again by pushing her under turret whenever possible.
+Go a very defensive build with Mercury Treads right after your opening mana item and banshee veil ASAP.
 Breaking even is a complete victory in this situation and you will outscale for sure.
 For the most part, don't try to trade early, and do not Ult her unless both charges of her W have been used.
 Also keep in mind if you are going for an all in, that her passive can activate and dodge your Ultimate in a Q->W->R combo.
-Recommend: Barrier and Dmg Build
+Taking anything but barrier or cleanse into this matchup is disrespectful and will often be punished.

 I used to main this champion and find her quite easy to counter.
 Her only real threats come from roams, ganks. and teamfights.
 Orianna outrange her easily and as long as you take cleanse, she doesn't even have kill pressure on you.
 Don't waste your time with defensive items and go full damage to crush her all game.
 Recommend: Cleanse and Dmg Build